-The universal Law of Correspondence states, “As it is above so it is below, as it is below so it is above” which means that dark and negative: revenge, debauchery, lust, deceit, lies or whatever sins are imprinted upon one’s soul will be reflected and revealed: in the person’s body, in their eyes, in their countenance, in the coarseness of their manners, in their ignorance of goodness, and even in the vile, noxious emanation of their smell; the “fragrance of their personality.”
+The universal Law of Correspondence states, “As it is above so it is below, as it is below so it is above” which means that dark and negative energy, like: revenge, debauchery, lust, deceit, lies or whatever sins are imprinted upon one’s soul will be reflected and revealed in the person’s body, in their eyes, in their countenance, in the coarseness of their manners, in their ignorance of goodness, and even in the vile, noxious emanation of their smell; this is the “fragrance of their personality.”
 However, in this world, one’s “dark side” can be hidden behind “beauty, deceit and niceness” or what is referred to as the “glamor” of the persona; so don’t judge by appearance, but look deeper until one’s true beingness is recognized.

-Everyone chooses their individual life experience by their daily choices, and thus, creates the matrix for their physical form and the conditions in which he or she will live; this is all determined by the records of their thoughts, words, and actions that are imprinted on their soul.
-The essential-energy of the soul is “in this world, but not of this world;” our “worldly” thoughts, words, and deeds are “of this world” and integrate with the soul like a “karmic sheath” or a “veil of destiny” which continues with the soul from lifetime to lifetime until we are capable of dissolving or neutralizing it with the light and love of Christ consciousness emanating from within our being, inspiring us to live a good life.
+Everyone chooses their individual life experience by their daily choices, and thus, creates the conditions for their physical form and the conditions in which he or she will live; this is all determined by the records of their thoughts, words, and actions that are imprinted on the soul.
+The essential-energy of the soul is “in this world, but not of this world;” our worldly thoughts, words, and deeds are of this world and integrate with the soul like a “karmic sheath” or a “veil of destiny” which continues with the soul from lifetime to lifetime until we are capable of dissolving or neutralizing it with the light and love of Christ consciousness emanating from within our being, inspiring us to live a good life.

 Discernment cannot function unless both the desirable and the undesirable aspects of our being are actually present before us.
 Discernment chooses those things in life which are desirable and beneficial to spiritual growth, and renounces those things which hinder our advancement.
 Discernment and renunciation reveals to us the value of moral discipline and guides us toward a virtuous life.
 The disciple of Christ prefers to live in the world of the spirit and virtue.
 The luminescence of a virtuous consciousness becomes so inspirational that we do not want to revert back to the darkness of the empirical world we are leaving behind.